Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR

-\paragraph{Negative Reinforcement Effectiveness.} \citet{Zhu2025TheSE} demonstrated the ``surprising effectiveness'' of negative reinforcement in LLM reasoning, showing that NHR alone often matches or exceeds full GRPO performance.
-The CMI framework offers a principled explanation: at high-entropy positions where $\mathcal{H}_{i,t}$ is large, the credit bound $I(o_{i,t}; r_i | s_t) \leq \mathcal{H}_{i,t}$ permits substantial learning signal.
-Negative feedback at these positions (NHR) effectively prunes erroneous branches by redistributing probability mass away from incorrect tokens, as shown in the gradient analysis (Equation~\ref{eq:final_gradient_logit}).
-Conversely, negative feedback at low-entropy positions (NLR) targets tokens with near-zero CMI, explaining why it introduces noise rather than useful signal.
-Recent analysis of negative gradient dynamics~\cite{NegativeGradientGRPO2025} further corroborates this view, showing that the gradient contribution of negative samples is concentrated on tokens where the policy is most uncertain---precisely the high-CMI regime identified by Proposition~1.
+\paragraph{Negative Reinforcement Effectiveness.} \citet{Zhu2025TheSE} demonstrated the ``surprising effectiveness'' of negative reinforcement in LLM reasoning, showing that high-entropy negative-polarity updates can deliver strong learning effects.
+The CMI framework offers a capacity-based interpretation: at high-entropy positions where $\mathcal{H}_{i,t}$ is large, the bound $I(\textbf{o}_{i,t}; r | s_{i,t}) \leq \mathcal{H}_{i,t}$ permits non-trivial reward-conditioned correction.
+Negative feedback at these positions (NHR) can prune erroneous branches by redistributing probability mass away from incorrect tokens in the observed interventions, as shown in the gradient analysis (Equation~\ref{eq:final_gradient_logit}).
+Conversely, negative feedback at low-entropy positions (NLR) targets tokens with limited capacity under the CMI bound, explaining why it can introduce noise rather than useful updates.
+Recent analysis of negative gradient dynamics~\cite{NegativeGradientGRPO2025} further corroborates this view, showing that the gradient contribution of negative samples is concentrated on tokens where the policy is most uncertain---matching the high-capacity regime identified by Proposition~2.

-\paragraph{Token Hidden Reward and Implicit Credit Estimation.} The Token Hidden Reward (THR) framework~\cite{TokenHiddenReward2025} identifies ``reward-carrying'' tokens through an importance-based scoring mechanism.
+\paragraph{Token Hidden Reward and Implicit Token Scoring.} The Token Hidden Reward (THR) framework~\cite{TokenHiddenReward2025} identifies ``reward-carrying'' tokens through an importance-based scoring mechanism.
 Remarkably, the set of tokens identified as high-THR overlaps with high-entropy tokens by over 90\%~\cite{TokenHiddenReward2025}.
-Our CMI analysis explains this empirical coincidence: since the credit upper bound $I(o_{i,t}; r_i | s_t) \leq \mathcal{H}_{i,t}$, high-entropy positions are precisely those \textit{capable} of carrying substantial reward information.
-THR's learned scoring function implicitly discovers the CMI-relevant positions, while \modelname achieves a similar effect through a training-free entropy-based proxy---a computationally cheaper approximation that avoids the overhead of learning an auxiliary reward model.
+Our CMI analysis contextualizes this empirical coincidence: because the CMI bound $I(\textbf{o}_{i,t}; r | s_{i,t}) \leq \mathcal{H}_{i,t}$ rules out large expected shifts at low-entropy positions, high-entropy positions remain candidates \textit{capable} of supporting substantial reward-conditioned information.
+THR's learned scoring function implicitly discovers positions that often overlap with high-entropy regions; \modelname uses a training-free entropy-based proxy to target the same candidate regime without the overhead of learning an auxiliary reward model.